David Arnold Research

 the most accurate satellite used for geodetic studies.

-In spite of all the dishonesty, the satellite was put into orbit in a flawless launch
+The satellite was put into orbit in a flawless launch on July 13, 2022.

 3. Authorship and intellectual property